 The Scituate Education Foundation (SEF) benefits the community by funding innovative educational programs with the support of a diverse group of public and private organizations.

-LEADERSHIP: SEF will establish a diverse volunteer board of directors that is dedicated to working towards the mission and vision.
+LEADERSHIP: SEF will maintain a diverse volunteer board of directors that is dedicated to working towards the mission and vision.
 Our advisory team will be comprised of individuals who bring specific knowledge to help us be effective.

 COLLABORATION: SEF will collaborate with all stakeholders who are committed to enhancing educational excellence for the Scituate community.